20kavishs/DocumentationDesignSamples/README.md

-# Documentation Samples
+# Documentation and Software Design Samples

-Documentation (User Flow Diagrams, Sequence Diagrams) created by my group and I for our project for client Cereal4Dinner.
+User flow diagrams and sequence qiagrams created by my group and I for our project for client Cereal4Dinner.

 API design with SwaggerHub: